formal-land/coq-of-rust/docs/PROOF.md

 # Proof

 In this guide, we present how to prove Rust programs translated in Coq by `coq-of-rust`.
-These are a list of recipes and conventions that are useful for us, but this may evolve in the future as we gain more experience.
+We list some recipes and conventions that are useful for us, but this may evolve in the future as we gain more experience.
 Do not hesitate to propose changes or improvements, and to update this document accordingly.

 ## Simulations

 The first step is to rewrite the generated Coq code, that is something around five times larger than the original Rust code, to an idiomatic Coq version called a simulation.
+The simulation should have around the same size as the original Rust code.
 This step is there to make the proof manageable.
-The simulation should have around the same size as the original Rust code.
-We should not use the dependent types to write the simulations as this makes the code more complex.
+We should not use dependent types to write the simulations as this makes the code too complex.

 We organize our developments as follows:

 - `source_file.v`: the translation of some Rust source file `source_file.rs` to Coq
-- `simulations/source_file.v`: the simulation of `source_file.v`
+- `simulations/source_file.v`: the simulations of `source_file.v`
-- `proofs/source_file.v`: the proof of `source_file.v` using the simulation in `simulations/source_file.v`
+- `proofs/source_file.v`: the proofs of `source_file.v` using the simulations in `simulations/source_file.v`

 That way we separate the computational part from the proof part.